 Publication Scheme to see what is available and how to obtain copies.

 All councillors are independent and unpaid, but the Clerk (who deals with all correspondence, prepares meeting agendas and takes minutes, collects rents, writes letters

 on our behalf and keeps our financial records) receives a salary for nine hours work per week.
 Parishioners are encouraged to communicate with the Parish Council,

 bringing matters of concern to our attention.
 All communications should be addressed to the Parish Council Clerk at

 Parish Council meetings are open to members of the public and press, who are welcome to come and observe.
 At each meeting, there is an open session, lasting no more than fifteen minutes, at which point parishioners may address the Council on any relevant matter of interest to them.
 After the Minutes of Parish Council meetings have been checked and accepted they are published here.

 To undertake our work effectively, we work closely with other councils, primarily those representing the borough and county.
 For example, we are consulted by the Borough Council of King's Lynn and West Norfolk with regard to planning applications and on matters concerning the highway, we liaise with Norfolk County Council.
 (Our interests in the Borough are represented by Cllr.
 Paul Beal, Cllr.
 Richard Bird and Cllr.
 Carol Bower; at County level by Cllr.
-Richard Bird and the MP for our area is Henry Bellingham MP.)
+Andrew Jamieson and the MP for our area is Henry Bellingham MP.)